This tender and fluffy almond flour chocolate cake is sweetened with honey. It's moist, delicious, and easy to make.

 - Please measure the almond flour by weight, not by volume.
 Measuring by volume could result in a dry cake.

-- Since this recipe relies on baking soda as a leavening agent, you should use natural cocoa powder, not Dutch-processed cocoa powder.
+- Since this recipe relies on baking soda as a leavening agent, it's best to use natural cocoa powder, not Dutch-processed cocoa powder.
 Dutch-processed cocoa powder is not acidic, so it won’t react with the baking soda, and the cake will not be as fluffy.

 - You can replace the honey with the same amount of this sugar-free honey plus ½ teaspoon of stevia glycerite (½ teaspoon of stevia glycerite equals about 3 tablespoons of sugar).
 The honey substitute makes the batter thicker, but the result is just as good.
 A slice of this version has around 164 calories, 7 grams of carbs, and 4 grams of fiber.
 The sodium content will increase to 194 mg per slice.